-The NH Farm to School Network, with the sponsorship of over 10 New Hampshire state legislators, have submitted the Local Food for Local Schools Reimbursement program as a bill to the New Hampshire legislature.
+The NH Farm to School Network, with the sponsorship of over 10 New Hampshire state legislators, has submitted the Local Food for Local Schools Reimbursement program (HB 1657) as a bill to the New Hampshire legislature.
 The reimbursement program will incentivize New Hampshire school districts and food service directors to purchase locally grown and produced food for breakfast and lunch services in cafeterias across the state, boosting youth health and wellness, agricultural viability, and specifically:

 Providing New Hampshire students access to fresher, nutrient dense local foods

 Annually injecting $1.8mil federal and state funds directly into New Hampshire’s farm and food economy.